JorelAli/CommandAPI/docssrc/src/suggestionsinfo.md

 Object[] previousArgs();
 ```

 `previousArgs()` represents a list of previously declared arguments, which are parsed and interpreted as if they were being used to execute the command.
-See [this example below](./argumentsuggestions.md#suggestions-depending-on-previous-arguments) for an idea of how to utilize this field.
+See [this example on the string argument suggestions page](./stringargumentsuggestions.md#suggestions-depending-on-previous-arguments) for an idea of how to utilize this field.

-TODO: The above link is a derp

 -----